Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Squiggly strip quilts and figure eight bubbles

-\begin{remark} If \(u_1\) in the above definition continuously extends to a point in \(S\), then --- by the standard removal of singularity result with embedded Lagrangian boundary conditions --- all \(u_i\) extend smoothly to this point.
-Hence one can prescribe \(S\) to be the set of discontinuities of \(u_1\).

-In fact, the removal of singularity for squashed eights established in \cite[Appendix A]{b:singularity} shows that \(u_0\) and \(u_2\) extend continuously to any point in \(S\) under the hypothesis that \(L_{01}\) and \(L_{12}\) have cleanly-immersed composition.
-In this case, the only map with any discontinuities is \(u_1\). \end{remark}

-At the points of energy concentration, we will see that four types of bubbles may occur: the familiar sphere and disk bubbles, and the novel figure eight and squashed eight bubbles.
+In the Gromov Compactness Theorem~\ref{thm:rescale}, we will see that four types of bubbles may occur at points of energy concentration: the familiar sphere and disk bubbles, and the novel figure eight and squashed eight bubbles.
 These novel types of bubbles result from energy concentrating on the limit seam \((-\rho,\rho)\times\{0\}\) in such a way that after rescaling (to achieve uniform gradient bounds), the middle squiggly strip converges to a straight strip of constant width, or zero width in the case of a squashed eight bubble.
 Note here that limit maps of this rescaling will be pseudoholomorphic with respect to the almost complex structures at the point of energy concentration.

 \begin{definition} Fix domain-independent almost complex structures \(J_\ell \in \J(M_\ell, \om_\ell)\) for \(\ell = 0,1,2\). \begin{itemlist} \item A {\bf figure eight bubble between \(\mathbf{L_{01}}\) and \(\mathbf{L_{12}}\)} is a triple of smooth maps that satisfy the Cauchy--Riemann equations \(\partial_s w_\ell + J_\ell(w_\ell)\partial_t w_\ell = 0\) for \(\ell= 0,1,2 \), fulfill the seam conditions